grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 k6 Options/01 How to.md

 *CLI options are good for setting options on the fly.*

 When you want to run a quick test, command-line flags are convenient.
-You can also use command-line flags to override files in your script (according to the [order of precedence](#order-of-precedence).
+You can also use command-line flags to override files in your script (as determined by the [order of precedence](#order-of-precedence)).
 For example, your script may set the test duration at 100s.
 You could use CLI flags to run a one-time, longer test.